-Take it easy, enjoy the drive and lean into some country style hospitality while you return your Sundays to their real purpose – reconnecting, relaxing and...eating!
+Take it easy, enjoy the drive and lean into some country style hospitality while you return your Sundays to their real purpose – reconnecting, relaxing and eating!
+All just an hour from Melbourne.

 Take a whole month of Sundays and enjoy the Nillumbik way of life!

-Pat the Guinea pigs, feed the chooks, meet a pony, a turtle, the lizards, goats and sheep (babies too depending on what time of the year it is!).
+A day out at Edendale Community Environment Farm in Eltham will be sure to excite the kids!
+They can pat the guinea pigs, feed the chooks, meet a pony, a turtle, the lizards, goats and sheep (babies too depending on what time of the year it is).
 Kids can get ‘hands on the land’ with real farm animals, veggie gardens and orchards to explore.
 Edendale Community Environment Farm is a sustainability rich, fun zone that teaches kids about their world in an enjoyable, immersive experience.
 It’s only a gold coin donation to enter and you can pack a picnic or enjoy the harvest in the café.
 There’s walking tracks and cool artworks to see and loads of opportunities for natural play.

 Montsalvat was founded in 1930 and is a truly special place to visit when in Eltham.
 The stone buildings, extensive gardens and grand halls speak to a time that has a European tone, with an Australian feel.
 Even if you don’t know much about art, you’re bound to have heard of at least one Australian artist that has spent time in this famous destination.
 Montsalvat is Australia’s oldest continuously active artists’ community; a place where art in all its forms is made and taught, and art’s transformative power is celebrated in exhibitions, festivals, concerts, workshops and artists’ residencies.